Rethinking Re-Sampling in Imbalanced Semi-Supervised Learning: Bi-Sampling

 \section{Bi-Sampling}

-Based on our findings in Section \ref{sec:empirical}, we suggest to re-think the current paradigm of having a single data sampling strategy when training models for class-imbalanced semi-supervised learning.
+As suggested before, the biased pseudo labels does not harm the model ability for learning good representations.
+Based on this interesting finding, we suggest to re-think the current paradigm of having a single data sampling strategy when training models for class-imbalanced semi-supervised learning.
 To exploit this finding, we propose a simple yet highly effective Bi-Sampling (BiS) method which adopts two data samplers with different sampling strategies to train a good feature extractor and classifier.
 BiS builds on the advantages of decoupled training and takes a step further to integrate this decoupling process into an end-to-end framework.

-Formally, at each training step, we use two samplers $A, B$, which will give a different probability $\mu_{Aj}, \mu_{Bj}$ for sampling a data point with label $j$ as indicated in Section \ref{sec:setup}.
+Formally, at each training step, we use two samplers $A, B$, which will give a different probability $\mu_{Aj}, \mu_{Bj}$ for sampling a data point with label $j$ as indicated before.
 To combine the result of the two samplers, we introduce a ratio parameter $\alpha \in [0,1]$ that controls the weights of two samplers.
 Thus the probability of sampling a data point with label $j$ to the current training batch is then:

 And that of adding an unlabeled sample with pseudo label $j$ becomes ${\mu_j}^q$.
 The ratio $\alpha$ progressively changes during the training process from $1$ to $0$.
 Concretely, when denoting the total training epochs as $T_{max}$ and the current training epoch as $T$, $\alpha$ is calculated by: